abauer424/team-profile-generator/README.md

-# Team Profile Generator
+# My Awesome Team

 ## Description

-For this assignment, our task was to modularize our code into multiple files and use ES6 concepts to build a README generator.
-For this project I used Node Package Manager to initialize the project and install/import Node.js modules.
-Additionally I used generate markdown in  the command line to create the README_Generator.md file.

-This problem solved creating a README file by allowing the user to answer a few questions.
-It transformed the process into an efficent, clean MD document.

-I learned and enjoyed using the integrated terminal to test my code and see what needs fixing and what works along the way.

-My README Generator can be viewed <a href ="https://abauer424.github.io/team-profile-generator/"> here.</a>
+For this assignment, our task was to build a Node.js command-line application that takes information about a team and compiles it into an html page that has information for each person.
+It was also required to do various steps throughout the coding process to make sure everything works and all of the tests pass.

+For My Awesome Team, I used Jest for running tests and Inquirer for collecting the input form the user.
+I made a folder directory that was easy to navigate through and store coded files.

-Please view the walkthrough video <a href ="https://www.dropbox.com/s/ppz13a3bo7rpf6e/Amber-Bauer.mp4?dl=0"> here. </a>
+Please view the walkthrough video <a href ="https://www.dropbox.com/sh/kv0pi1lb4uamxui/AADLit_zxCgsAOMDYrNcHRQSa?dl=0"> here. </a>